microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-list-cloudpcs.md

 ---
-title: "List my cloudPCs"
+title: "List cloudPCs of the signed-in user"
-description: "List the cloudPC objects of the calling user."
+description: "List the cloudPC objects of the signed-in user."
 author: "andrewku0409"
 ms.localizationpriority: medium
 ms.prod: "cloud-pc"
 doc_type: apiPageType
 ---

-# List my cloudPCs
+# List cloudPCs of the signed-in user
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+List the [cloudPC](../resources/cloudpc.md) objects of the signed-in user.

+>[!NOTE]
-List the [cloudPC](../resources/cloudpc.md) objects the current sign in user has with the following properties: Id, DisplayName, ImageDisplayName, ServicePlanId, ServicePlanName, ServicePlanType, Status, LastModifiedDateTime, AadDeviceId, StatusDetails, GracePeriodEndDateTime.
+>This operation returns only the following properties: Id, DisplayName, ImageDisplayName, ServicePlanId, ServicePlanName, ServicePlanType, Status, LastModifiedDateTime, AadDeviceId, StatusDetails, GracePeriodEndDateTime.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).